 Advanced Quantum Theory

 The aims of this unit are to introduce and develop some key ideas and techniques of modern quantum theory.
-These ideas – functional integration, perturbation theory via Feynman diagrams and supersymmetry – are central concepts with extremely wide applicability within modern physics.
+These ideas – functional integration, perturbation theory via Feynman diagrams and concepts leading up to supersymmetry – are central concepts with extremely wide applicability within modern physics.
 The aim is to introduce the ideas and also to enable the student to be able to do example calculations with these sophisticated tools.
-This unit provides essential techniques for any graduate who intends to start research in theoretical or mathematical physics as well as range of other disciplines.
+This unit provides essential techniques for any graduate who intends to start research in mathematical or theoretical physics as well as range of other disciplines.

 Quantum theory is the fundamental framework within which a vast section of modern physics is cast: this includes atomic, molecular and particle physics as well as condensed matter and statistical physics, and modern quantum chemistry.
 In recent years it has also had unexpected and deep impact on pure mathematics.
-Fundamental to applying quantum theory in these areas are the more sophisticated techniques and ideas introduced in this course, namely path integrals, perturbation theory via Feynman diagrams and supersymmetry.
+Fundamental to applying quantum theory in these areas are the more sophisticated techniques and ideas introduced in this course.
 These ideas not only allow quantum theory to be applied to these areas but also introduce a raft of concepts which have become a standard language for these fields.

 NOTE: This unit is also part of the Oxford-led Taught Course Centre (TCC), and is taken by first- and second-year PhD students in Bristol and its TCC partner departments.
 The unit has been designed primarily with a postgraduate audience in mind.
 Undergraduate students should not normally take more than one TCC unit per semester.